Disclosure

 What are DDoS Attack Statistics?

-DDoS attacks are not rare.
-Their frequency and sophistication have increased over the years.
-According to NetScout, 7.9M DDOS Attacks were recorded in the first half of 2024.
+DDoS attacks are common and getting more advanced.
+NetScout reports 7.9M DDoS Attacks in the first half of 2024.

 What is the Difference between DoS and DDoS attacks?